All Episodes

 Okay, I respect that.

-But when he throws out terms like systemic discrimination, racism, tells you just throw general words.
+But when he throws out terms like systemic discrimination, racism, those are just broad, general words.

 He cannot and will not be able to prove that those books have harmed black Americans.